 So, if anything has changed in the diet over the past 40 years, it is that carbohydrate intake has increased, which is a pretty good argument to say that if the food environment has become toxic, it is the increased carbohydrate intake that has made it so.

-If you look at the scientific literature and try to find a study that shows that consuming more fat causes health problems, you’re going to come away empty handed.
-Sure, there are a lot of studies out there showing that bad things happen when fat intake goes up, but subjects in those studies are eating a ton of carbs along with the fat.
+If you look at the scientific literature and try to find a study that shows consuming more fat causes health problems, you’re going to come away empty handed.
+Sure, there are a lot of studies out there showing bad things happen when fat intake goes up, but subjects in those studies are eating a ton of carbs along with the fat.
 I religiously read the medical literature, and I haven’t found any studies showing a decline in health with an increase in fat without an increase in carbs or calories going along with it.